kedro-org/vscode-kedro/README.md

 The extension assumes `base` environment.
 However, you may want it to use different environments.
 This is still WIP.

 ### Pipeline Discovery
 The extension follows Kedro [pipeline autodiscovery mechanism](https://docs.kedro.org/en/stable/nodes_and_pipelines/pipeline_registry.html#pipeline-autodiscovery).
 It means that in general it is looking for modular pipelines structure, i.e. `<src/package/pipelines/<pipeline>`.
-It can be visualised as follow:
+It can be visualised as follows:
 ```
 .
 ├── conf